LLNL/Abmarl/docs/src/gridworld.rst

    Agents send action signal to Actors, which process the action and attempt to change the state.
 The state components are responsible for executing state changes and ensuring the simulation remains in a valid state.

+After the simulation receives actions and updates the state, it generates observations for the respective agents using :ref:`Observers <gridworld_observer>`.
+Observers query, filter, and transform data from the state components.
+For example, an agent may observe the health of all other agents within its vicinity.
+The observer is responsible for acquiring the health state and determining which agents are to be included in the observation.
+After generating the appropriate observation, the Observers send them to the agents, completing the simulation step.

 .. figure:: .images/gridworld_observation_generation.png
    :width: 100 %